 I love food, good food, so getting to know Naoko was pure bliss for my senses.
-She is not only a great woman to hang around with, but she is one of the most amazing lady Chefs I know.
+She is not only a great woman to hang around with, but she is one of the most amazing female chefs I know.
 Everything she whips up is entirely home made, with the best ingredients she can lay her hands on.
-She goes out of her way to source everything and has a wonderful anecdote on each ingredient and its maker, bringing a very conscious touch to her cooking.
+She goes out of her way to source everything and has a wonderful anecdote for each ingredient and its maker, bringing a very conscious touch to her cooking.

-Naoko Tanijiri is a mother of a little boy, wife to renowned architect Makoto Tanijiri, proud owner of her restaurant HITOTEMA (open every Friday night), and most recently the writer of "The art of Japanese home cooking” cookbook.
+Naoko Tanijiri is a mother of a little boy, wife to renowned architect Makoto Tanijiri, proud owner of her restaurant HITOTEMA (open every Friday night), and more recently the writer of "The Art of Japanese Home Cooking” cookbook.
 She’s also a creative director of brands and for photoshoots.
 Busy as she is, meeting her in one of her secret places in Tokyo is always exciting.
 So grateful to call Naoko my friend and to bring her world to you here.
 Best go taste it when in Tokyo!

-Hey Naoko, Can you tell the readers a bit about yourself?
+Hey Naoko, Can you tell the readers a little bit about yourself?

 I’m from Kamata region at the edge of Tokyo city.
 I grew up there.
 My mother always supported my family.
 We lived eight people together in our family house.
 Now a days it’s quite rare to live with the family.
 So I live with my husband and my son in Shibuya area, close to my restaurant, Hitotema, which I open one day a week.